Urban Farming 101

 Of the 22 countries that can supply their population using less than 10% of urban land, only nine can meet the recommended 300 grams of vegetables.
 At the same time, 51 countries couldn't meet these needs even if they farmed 100 percent of their urban land.

-Soil plays an indispensable role in the health of plants: it is the greatest source of nutrients and water.
-When growing food in urban environments, it's important to consider what else might be in the soil other than essential minerals.
+When growing food in urban environments, it's important to consider what might be in the soil other than essential minerals.
 The Environmental Protection Agency (EPA) warns urban gardeners about potentially harmful compounds lurking in the certain cities’ soil: lead, arsenic, dioxins, mercury, solvents, cyanides, to name a few.

-While urban agriculture creates opportunity for universal access to fresh, local, and healthy foods, it is usually not the people in need who get to reap the rewards.
+While urban farming creates opportunity for universal access to fresh, local, and healthy foods, it is usually not the people in need who reap the benefits.
 The main clientele for these farms are not soup kitchens or convenience stores, but high-end farm-to-table restaurants, and otherwise privileged consumers who can afford to pay high prices for urban-grown produce.

 Backyard and community gardens

-These are the most common types of urban gardens that individuals or groups plant and maintain on their property or in a shared neighborhood space.
-These are usually meant for personal, as opposed to commercial use.
+These are the most common types of urban farms that individuals or groups plant and maintain on their property or in a shared neighborhood space.
+These are primarily for personal, as opposed to commercial, use.

-Whether sanctioned or obtained through guerrilla gardening methods, unused spaces are being reclaimed all over cities.
-This includes unused lots, medians, or even unfilled potholes.
+Whether sanctioned or planted through guerrilla gardening methods, unused spaces are being reclaimed all over cities.
+This includes unused lots, medians, and even unfilled potholes.

-Rooftops are ideal spaces for urban gardens: they are underutilized, have good sun exposure, and there's an endless supply.
+Rooftops are ideal spaces for urban farms: they are underutilized, have good sun exposure, and there's an endless supply in the city.
 These are often used to grow on a commercial scale.

 While greenhouses are not limited to rooftops, that's usually where you'll find them in urban environments.
-They create more ideal conditions for plants, but require greater set up.
+They create more ideal conditions for plants, but require more set up logistics and costs.

-Spanning from shipping containers, to basements, to enormous warehouse farms, indoor farms have the potential for year-round production.
-They can be used for personal or commercial production.
+From shipping containers, to basements, to enormous warehouse farms, indoor farms have the potential for year-round production.
+They can be used for personal or commercial growing.

 Also known as "green walls" or "living walls", vertical urban farms take advantage of tall buildings.
 These structures are often more aesthetic than practical, but still serve an important purpose.

-Thanks to their compact design, Leafy Green Machines have found their ways into the hearts of cities around the world.
-They can go in unused spaces (such as empty warehouses or unused lots), or on rooftops.
-They require very little water (0-5 gallons a day!) and protect plants from pollutants in the air and water using state-of-the art filtration systems.
-The Leafy Green Machine is also completely insulated from outdoor weather conditions, so plants can grow in droughts or blizzards.
+Thanks to its compact design, the Greenery and it’s predecessor the Leafy Green Machine are growing food in cities around the world.
+The Greenery can go in empty warehouses, unused lots, or on rooftops.
+It requires very little water (0-5 gallons a day) and protect plants from pollutants in the air and water using state-of-the art filtration systems.
+The Greenery is also completely insulated from outdoor weather conditions, so plants can grow in droughts or blizzards.

-Our farmers use their Leafy Green Machines for a variety of purposes.
+Our farmers use their urban farms for a variety of purposes.
 Some sell to local restaurants and grocers, while others use the farm for rehabilitating adults, or to bring fresh food to underserved communities.
+See all our farmers →